chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-1-of-3.md

 - Use Pre or Post stop hooks if your binary needs more TLC to start or stop gracefully.

 ### Covered in Part Two
-- Use [Deployment]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#deployments) Controller Manifests for Microservice, and use [StatefulSets]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#StatefulSets) only if you need there features.
+- Use [Deployment]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#deployments) Controller Manifests for Microservice, and use [StatefulSets]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#StatefulSets) only if you need their features.
 - [Jobs]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#jobs) and [DaemonSets]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#daemonsets) do not provide out of the box HA, but fill some use cases.
 - [Persistent Volumes]({% post_url 2017-10-07-highly-available-resilient-applications-2-of-3 %}#persistent-volumes) are the way to save a make data persitent.

 ### Covered in Part Three
 - Use Liveness and Ready [Probes]({% post_url 2017-10-07-highly-available-resilient-applications-3-of-3 %}#probes).
 Design your application to use and support them.
-- Use [Affinity and Anti-Affinity Selectors]({% post_url 2017-10-07-highly-available-resilient-applications-3-of-3 %}#affinity-and-anti-affinity-selectors) if pods need to be ditributed across nodes.
+- Use [Affinity and Anti-Affinity Selectors]({% post_url 2017-10-07-highly-available-resilient-applications-3-of-3 %}#affinity-and-anti-affinity-selectors) if Pods need to be ditributed across nodes.

 ## Application Lifecycle Within Kubernetes

 A container, which hosts an application, can be made aware of events in its lifecycle.
-This information is essential for a hosted application to be alerted that it started or notified that it is stopping.
-Within various scenarios, including a pod eviction from a Kubernetes node.
-Another such scenic is when a Kubernetes node is drained, before destroying that node.
+This information is essential for a hosted application to be alerted that it started, or notified that it is stopping.
+Within various scenarios, including a Pod eviction from a Kubernetes node.
+Another such scenario is when a Kubernetes node is drained, before destroying that node.

 When an event occurs, kubelet calls into any registered container hook for that